Performance Management Systems through Employee Alignment

 In a recent study, researchers found that one of the key obstacles to successfully executing a business strategy was the lack of ownership of the strategy or execution plans by key employees.
 Creating alignment between employees and the business strategy is a key driver of employee engagement.

 What is Performance Management?

 Performance management is not an annual performance review meeting.
-It is not preparing for that meeting nor is it a self-evaluation.
-It’s not a performance review form nor is it a performance management tool.
-Many organizations use performance management tools and forms to track organizational goals and improvements, they are not the process of performance management.
+It is not preparing for that meeting, nor is it a self-evaluation.
+It’s not a performance review form, nor is it a performance management tool.
+Many organizations use performance management tools and forms to track organizational goals and improvements, but they are not the process of performance management.